 The African continent is a land of superlatives.
-Here, you'll find the world's tallest free-standing mountain, the world's longest river and the largest terrestrial animal on Earth.
-It's also a place of incredible diversity, not only in terms of its many different habitats - but in terms of its people as well.
+Here, you'll find the world's tallest free-standing mountain, the world's longest river, and the largest terrestrial animal on Earth.
+It's also a place of incredible diversity, not only in terms of its many different habitats but in terms of its people.
 Human history is thought to have started in Africa, with sites like Olduvai Gorge in Tanzania contributing to our understanding of our earliest ancestors.
 Today, the continent is home to rural tribes whose customs have remained unchanged for thousands of years; as well as some of the fastest developing cities on the planet.
 In this article, we look at a few facts and statistics that show just how incredible Africa really is.

 Facts About African Geography

-Number of Countries:
+Number of Countries

-There are 54 officially recognized countries in Africa, in addition to the disputed territories of Somaliland and Western Sahara.
+There are 54 internationally recognized countries in Africa, in addition to the disputed territories of Somaliland and Western Sahara.
 The largest African country in terms of area is Algeria, while the smallest is the island nation of the Seychelles.

 The lowest point on the African continent is Lake Assal, located in the Afar Triangle in Djibouti.
 It lies 509 feet/155 meters below sea level, and is the third-lowest point on Earth (behind the Dead Sea and the Sea of Galilee).

 The Sahara Desert is the largest desert in Africa, and the largest hot desert on the planet.
 It spreads across a vast area of approximately 3.6 million square miles/9.2 million square kilometers, making it comparable in size to China.

 Also known as The Smoke That Thunders, Africa's largest waterfall is Victoria Falls.
 Located on the border between Zambia and Zimbabwe, the waterfall measures 5,604 feet/1,708 meters wide and 354 feet/108 meters tall.
 It is the largest sheet of falling water in the world.

 Facts About Africa's People

-Number of Ethnic Groups:
+Number of Ethnic Groups

 It is thought that there are more than 3,000 ethnic groups in Africa.
 The most populous include the Luba and the Mongo in Central Africa; the Berbers in North Africa; the Shona and the Zulu in Southern Africa; and the Yoruba and Igbo in West Africa.

-Oldest African Tribe:
+Oldest African Tribe

 The San people are the oldest tribe in Africa, and the direct descendants of the first Homo sapiens.
-They have lived in Southern African countries like Botswana, Namibia, South Africa and Angola for over 20,000 years.
+They have lived in Southern African countries like Botswana, Namibia, South Africa, and Angola for over 20,000 years.

-Number of Languages:
+Number of Languages

 The total number of indigenous languages spoken in Africa is estimated to be between 1,500 and 2,000.
 Nigeria alone has over 520 different languages; although the country with the most official languages is Zimbabwe, with 16.

-Most Populated Country:
+Most Populated Country

-Least Populated Country:
+Least Populated Country

-Most Popular Religion:
+Most Popular Religion

 Facts About African Animals

 The hippo is the deadliest large animal in Africa, although it pales in comparison to man himself.
-However, the single biggest killer is the mosquito, with malaria alone claiming 438,000 lives worldwide in 2015, 90% of them in Africa.
+However, the single biggest killer is the mosquito, with malaria alone claiming 435,000 lives worldwide in 2017, 93% of them in Africa.